 Affinity Water adopts International Financial Reporting Standard 9: 'Financial instruments' ('IFRS 9') and management has concluded that the procedure currently in place to assess the impairment of trade receivables detailed above is deemed sufficient under the IFRS 9 expected credit loss model; historical recoverability of trade receivables has shown to be a good indicator of future expected losses, both in the next 12 months and across the lifetime of the instrument under normal economic circumstances.
-Our bad debt provision increased during the year due to additional amounts provided for as a result of the decline in cash collection rates seen with the ongoing cost of living crisis.
-This was offset by the debt sale that took place, where fully provided for debt was sold outside of the company.
-There has been a resultant increased in the provision from £33,037,000 at 31 March 2022 to £36,968,000 at 31 March 2023 as a result of the above reasons.
+Our bad debt provision has not materially changed from last year, with values moving from £36,968,000 at 31 March 2023 to £37,100,000 at 31 March 2024.
+Cash collection has improved in the year resulting in a reduced P&L charge